-22 Parliamentary Commission of Inquiry Bill, above n 20, 2.
+&lt;sup>24 Parliamentary Commission of Inquiry Bill, above n 22, 2.

-23 Errol Simper, above n 21, 10.
+&lt;sup>25 Errol Simper, above n 23, 10.

-24 For a detailed analysis of the Senate Inquiries see Harry Evans, 'Australian Senate: Inquiries into the conduct of a judge' (1985) 66(3) The Parliamentarian 115.
+&lt;sup>26 For a detailed analysis of the Senate Inquiries see: Harry Evans, 'Australian Senate: Inquiries Into the Conduct of a Judge' (1985) 66(3) The Parliamentarian 115.

-25 Sydney Morning Herald, above n 18.
+&lt;sup>27 Sydney Morning Herald, above n 20.

-trial in March 1982 and was later found guilty and sentenced.26 His conviction was overturned on appeal27 and a fresh trial was expected to take place in 1985.
+later found guilty and sentenced.
+His conviction was overturned on appeal and a fresh trial was expected to take place in 1985.

 This is the only time a Judge of the High Court of Australia has ever faced criminal charges.
-He continued to sit during February 1985 but did not sit from the beginning of March 1985, leaving the court to dispose of the whole of its business with six judges rather than the usual complement of seven.28
+Mr Justice Murphy continued to sit during February 1985 but did not sit from the beginning of March 1985, leaving the court to dispose of the whole of its business with six judges rather than the usual complement of seven.

-Mr Justice Murphy was committed for trial on both charges on 26 April 1985.29 The Sydney Morning Herald published the full text of the written statement made by Mr Justice Murphy to the committal.
-It commenced, "I am completely innocent.
+Mr Justice Murphy was committed for trial on both charges on 26 April 1985.
+The Sydney Morning Herald published the full text of the written statement made by Mr Justice Murphy to the committal.
+It commenced, 'I am completely innocent.
 I am angry at these false charges.
 I did not attempt to pervert the course of justice.
-To do so would be a betrayal of what I have fought for all my life."
+To do so would be a betrayal of what I have fought for all my life.'
 He observed that throughout history judicial officers of all levels have talked to one another about developments in the law and about cases in which they, or others, are engaged.
-He said, "[t]hey do so in the sure knowledge that the judicial officer dealing with the case will act in accordance with his, or her, judicial oath or affirmation.
+He said, 'they do so in the sure knowledge that the judicial officer dealing with the case will act in accordance with his, or her, judicial oath or affirmation.
 Judges and Magistrates throughout Australia are, in my belief not frail.
-They will not deviate from their duty because of interchange with other judicial officers whoever they are."30
+They will not deviate from their duty because of interchange with other judicial officers whoever they are.'

-Murphy referred to the fact that at the start of Ryan's trial on Monday 11 July 1983, Ryan's solicitor, Mr Miles, made an application to quash the indictment by referring to a speech on the state of the Australian Judicature made at the Australian Legal Convention by Sir Harry Gibbs in his role as Chief Justice on 8 July 1983.31 In that speech the Chief Justice reportedly criticised the practice of prosecutors charging conspiracy where they could have directly charged a substantive offence.
-This was the effect, Mr Justice Murphy said, of Hoar's case.32 Mr Miles handed up to Judge Flannery the Sydney Morning Herald report of that speech.
+Mr Justice Murphy referred to the fact that at the start of Ryan's trial on Monday 11 July 1983, Ryan's solicitor, Mr Miles, made an application to quash the indictment by referring to a speech on the state of the Australian Judicature made at the Australian Legal Convention by Sir Harry Gibbs in his role as Chief Justice on 8 July 1983.
+In that speech the Chief Justice reportedly criticised the practice of prosecutors charging conspiracy where they could have directly charged a substantive offence.
+This was the effect, Mr Justice Murphy said, of Hoar's case.
+Mr Miles handed up to Judge Flannery the Sydney Morning Herald report of that speech.
 Mr Miles also referred to a number of cases including Hoar's case.
-Mr Justice Murphy continued: "Yet until these proceedings Judge Flannery said nothing about the reference by Mr Miles to the Chief Justice's speech.
+Mr Justice Murphy continued: 'Yet until these proceedings Judge Flannery said nothing about the reference by Mr Miles to the Chief Justice's speech.
 Judge Flannery has given everyone the impression that Mr Miles had referred out of the blue to Hoar's case which I had mentioned to Judge Flannery on the night of July 9.
 This has left the impression of an extraordinary coincidence explicable only by collusion between myself and Mr Miles.
-The facts about the Chief Justice's speech and Mr Miles' reference to it explode the coincidence, but this vital evidence did not come out prior to these committal proceedings."33 The effect of the publication of the statement by Mr Justice Murphy was of course to bring the Chief Justice, Sir Harry Gibbs, into the controversy.
+The facts about the Chief Justice's speech and Mr Miles' reference to it explode the coincidence, but this vital evidence did not come out prior to these committal proceedings.
+The effect of the publication of the statement by Mr Justice Murphy was of course to bring the Chief Justice, Sir Harry Gibbs, into the controversy.

-26 Justice J B Thomas, Judicial Ethics in Australia (2nd edition, 1997), 181; Bill Goff, 'Move by Temby in Murphy case', Canberra Times, 31 January 1985.
+&lt;sup>28 Justice J B Thomas, Judicial Ethics in Australia (2nd ed, 1997), 181; Bill Goff, 'Move by Temby in Murphy Case', Canberra Times (Canberra), 31 January 1985.

-27 R v Ryan (1984) 55 ALR 408.
+&lt;sup>29 R v Ryan (1984) 55 ALR 408.